Sphenoiditis - what it is, causes, symptoms in adults, treatment of acute and chronic forms. In what cases is surgery prescribed?

 • reduction of swelling of the sphenoid sinus;

-• destruction of the infection;
+• destruction of infection;

 • restoration of normal functionality of the sphenoid sinus.